FEE-P/FEE-P/README.md

-- 👋 Hi, I’m @FEE-P
+- 👋 Hi, I’m @FrontendJirachi
-- 👀 I’m interested in frontend engineering
+- 👀 I’m interested in frontend engineering.
-- 🌱 I’m currently learning webpack5 and react18
+- 🌱 I’m currently learning Next.js and D3.js
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me jaylonedd@gmail.com